lagenorhynque/clj-rest-api-and-cljs-spa-example/todo-api/README.md

 :initiated
 ```

-By default this creates a web server at <http://localhost:3000>.
+By default this creates a API server at <http://localhost:3000>.

 When you make changes to your source files, use `reset` to reload any
 modified files and reset the server.